forlilab/Ringtail/README.md

 ### Potential pitfalls
 Any PDBQT files specified through any of the input options in ADGPU mode will be read by `rt_process_vs.py` as receptor files, even if the files actually represent ligands.
 Therefore, ligand PDBQT files should not be present in any directories given with `--file_path`.

 Occassionally, errors may occur during database reading/writing that corrupt the database.
-If this occurs and you start running into unclear errors related to the SQLite3 package, it is recommended to delete the existing database and re-write it from scratch.
+This may result in the database becoming locked.
+If this occurs it is recommended to delete the existing database and re-write it from scratch.

 ### rt_process_vs.py supported arguments